MageScript/pegasign/README.md

 # Pegasign

 ## Overview
 Pegasign is a Python tool designed for engineering schools to automate attendance tracking on the Pegasus platform.
-This tool simplifies the process of verifying student attendance, providing a seamless solution for instructors.
+This tool simplifies the process of verifying student attendance.
 ## Installation
 You have two options for installing Pegasign: